psycho-baller/linkmaxxing/README.md

-# LinkMaxxing
+# Audora

 ## Inspiration

 We’ve always believed that the strongest force in the world isn’t data, code, or money, it’s the connections we make with each other.
 As human beings, we’re wired to link, to bond, to feel seen.
 But the modern world makes that hard.
 We’re flooded with noise, trapped in surface-level talk, and robbed of real presence.
-LinkMaxxing was born out of a simple but urgent question: *How can we help people truly connect? and why do current platforms not solve that problem?*
+Audora was born out of a simple but urgent question: *How can we help people truly connect? and why do current platforms not solve that problem?*

 We saw the root of the problem in communication: it's not just what we say, but how we say it.
 From filler words to unfocused rambles, most of us don’t realize how much we get in our own way.
 So we set out to build a tool that gives people the power to understand and improve how they speak, with the ultimate goal to unlock deeper relationships through better conversations.